Search

 SYMPTOMS of VASCULITIS

-Symptoms of Vasculitis: 25% of patients with MPA reported no symptoms of vasculitis at the January 2025 check-in.
-This is similar to the 23% reported in the VPPRN community.
+Symptoms of Vasculitis: At the January 2026 check-in, patients with MPA scored their symptoms of vasculitis lower over the past 28 days.
+31% of patients with MPA reported no symptoms of vasculitis, compared to 23% in the VPPRN community.

 Patients with MPA